mathewgomas-alfred/mathewgomas.io/contributors_manual/optimising_images.rst

 Linux
 ~~~~~
-Both Gnome and KDE have decent screenshot tools showing up by default when using the PrtSc key, as well do other popular desktop enviroments.
+Both Gnome and KDE have decent screenshot tools showing up by default when using the PrtSc key, as well do other popular desktop environments.
 If, for whatever reason, you have no

 ImageMagick
     With imagemagick, you can use the following command::

         import -depth 8 -dither <filename.png>

-While we should minimize the amount of gifs in the manual for a variety of accesibility reasons, you sometimes still need to make gifs and short videos.
+While we should minimize the amount of gifs in the manual for a variety of accessibility reasons, you sometimes still need to make gifs and short videos.
 Furthermore, gifs are quite nice to show off features with release notes.

 For making short gifs, you can use the following programs: